 - Other Names: Scientists might use more specific terms depending on the type of bond, like “chemical bond,” or “hydrogenHydrogen is the lightest and most abundant chemical element in the universe.
 It’s a colorless, odorless gas that’s essential for life.
-Think of it like this: • Hydrogen is the basic building block of the universe. • It’s a part… Read More bond.”
+Think of it like this: • Hydrogen is the basic building block of the universe. • It’s a part of water (H₂O), stars, and many other things.
+Examples of… Read More bond.”
 But “bond” is a general term that encompasses them all.

 What are bonds?

 - Bonds are the forces that hold atomsAtoms are the tiny building blocks that make up everything in the universe.
 They are the smallest unit of matter that still retains the properties of a specific chemical element.
-Think of it like this: • Everything is made of… Read More together to form moleculesImagine tiny building blocks that come together to form everything around you, from water to air to your own body!
+Think of it like this: • Everything is made of matter, and matter is made of atoms. • Atoms are… Read More together to form moleculesImagine tiny building blocks that come together to form everything around you, from water to air to your own body!
 A molecule is a group of two or more atoms held together by strong forces called chemical bonds.
-Think of… Read More, and molecules together to form larger structures like cells and tissues.
+Think of them as the microscopic Legos that build the world!
+The… Read More, and molecules together to form larger structures like cells and tissues.

 - Think of atoms like Lego bricks, and bonds like the little clips that connect them.